 Whatever it may be, put pen to paper (or in your memo’s or notes on your phone).
 Anything you need to buy, organize, clean, a thought or an idea, write it down.
 It’s not fun if you forget, so do it as quickly as you can.
 Then when you begin planning out your week, you can add these various thoughts to your do list or in your planner.

 Another way to stay productive when working from is to consider having a workstation or office.
 Since this post is about working from home, you can either choose to create your work area or find a spot somewhere in the house where you would like to set-up.
 It can be anywhere – in the living room from the couch, at the dining room table, the kitchen counter, or create your own office space.
-I added a desk that I bought at IKEA for about a total of $35 to my beauty room.
-This is my favourite room in my home, so I feel more productive when I work there.
-If you have space in your home to create a work area, do it!
+If you have any extra space in your home to create a work area, or have some sort of creative idea to use the space you already have to make it more functional, do it!
 You will notice your productivity increases!

 One of the downfalls of working from home is trying not to get distracted, for example, by going on social media.
 Whether it be going on Facebook, Instagram, or watching random videos on YouTube, resist the urge to look!
 If you have a show or movie on in the background or music playing, that’s fine.
 I need background noise; I cannot work in silence.
 However, if you work for only 5 minutes, and decide to go on Facebook for 30 minutes, you’re not productive.
 You will end up wasting valuable time, and then you feel discouraged that you didn’t get anything finished (so guilty of this).
 Try and get the social media stuff out of the way first and then get to work.
 The only exception is if you’re on social media specifically for work.